cis241-gvsu/f24-classmaterial/syllabus.md

 and one or more coding questions.
 Some exams may be split over multiple class periods to allow sufficient time for coding.

+The room will be recorded during tests to ensure academic integrity.
+By taking the tests you consent to being recorded.
+Please reach out to the professor no later than the end of the first week of class if you have concerns.

 ### Academic Honesty Policies
 All students are expected to adhere to the academic honesty standards set forth by Grand Valley State University.
 In addition, students